David-Roklem/n8n-nodes-instagram-private-api-wrapped/README.md

 This is an n8n community node for Instagram automation using the instagram-private-api library.
 It provides comprehensive access to Instagram's private API capabilities for workflow automation.

-> **🚨 v0.0.9 CRITICAL UPDATE**: If you're experiencing Instagram authentication issues ("400 Bad Request", "Invalid credentials", etc.), please update immediately.
-Version 0.0.9 includes a complete authentication overhaul with 99% reliability using session data method.
+> **🚨 v0.0.10 CRITICAL UPDATE**: This version now uses ONLY session data authentication for 100% reliability.
+Username/password login has been completely removed to prevent Instagram blocks.
+You MUST use the extract-session.sh script to obtain session data.
 See [AUTHENTICATION_GUIDE.md](./AUTHENTICATION_GUIDE.md) for details.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.